-Digital Arts Lab - Discover Berlins Art Scene.
+Digital Arts Lab - Discover the Digital Art Scene.

 How can art push the boundaries of tech?
-How can we grow digital creativity within our society?
+And how can we grow digital creativity within our society?

 Get inspired by our outstanding artists.